phengao/hello-world/README_en-bpt.md

 input:
 ```

-Enter the supported blockchains in the application.
-Here, enter `9` to select support for `venachain` blockchain.
+Enter the blockchain that needs to be supported in the application here.
+Enter `9` to select the `venachain` blockchain.

 ```
 input:9